thi-ng/tinyalloc/README.md

 ### Freeing & compaction

 The list of freed blocks is sorted by block start address.
-When a block is being freed, **tinyalloc** uses insertion sort to add the block at the right list position and then runs a compaction procedure, merging blocks as long as they form consecutive chunks of memory (with no gaps inbetween them).
+When a block is being freed, **tinyalloc** uses insertion sort to add the block at the right list position and then runs a compaction procedure, merging blocks as long as they form consecutive chunks of memory (with no gaps in between them).
 The resulting obsolete blocks are re-added to the list of available blocks.

 ## API